 What are the most important sofa measurements?

-Width, depth, height, and diagonal depth.
-Add seat height and seat depth if comfort matters.
+Width, depth, height, and diagonal depth are the core delivery numbers.
+Add seat height and seat depth when comfort matters too.

 Should I measure with cushions on or off?

 For delivery, measure with loose cushions off.
-For comfort, measure seat height/depth with cushions in place.
+For comfort, measure seat height and seat depth with the sofa set up the way you will actually use it.

 What if my sofa barely matches my door width?